Teach2Breach/hollow_rs/README.md

 - Queues an APC to execute the shellcode
 - Resumes the target process

+##### Note

+This version does not use dynamic resolution of APIs or other OPSEC safe considerations.
+I'll push a more OPSEC safe version in the future on the 'opsec' branch.
+Usually about 1 month after initial repo release.

 ##### Usage

 Add this to your `Cargo.toml`: